microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/openshiftchangerequest-create.md

 ---
-title: "Create openshiftchangerequest"
+title: "Create openShiftChangeRequest"
-description: "Create an instance of openshiftchangerequest."
+description: "Create an instance of an openShiftChangeRequest object."
 localization_priority: Normal
 author: "akumar39"
 ms.prod: "microsoft-teams"
 doc_type: "apiPageType"
 ---

-# Create openshiftchangerequest
+# Create openShiftChangeRequest

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create instance of a [openshiftchangerequest](../resources/openshiftchangerequest.md) object.
+Create instance of an [openShiftChangeRequest](../resources/openshiftchangerequest.md) object.
 ## Permissions

 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).